Saurav12das/soil_health_cycle/README.md

 ## Contributing
 We welcome contributions to improve the scripts or extend the analysis.
 Please feel free to fork the repository, make your changes, and submit a pull request.

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Acknowledgements
-This research was made possible by [Institution/Grant details, if applicable].